-Once you’ve picked an industry niche, or market you’ll need to figure out ways to contact them.
-The easiest method is to hop on google, and type — email list for xxxx.
+Once you’ve picked an industry niche or market you’ll need to figure out ways to contact them.
+The easiest method is to hop on google, and type — email list for XXXX.
 Pretty quickly, you’ll be able to find plenty of list brokers that will sell you up to 1M emails.
-As a negotiating tactic I always start the conversation out with – I’m interested in a buying a list type of email.
+As a negotiating tactic, I always start the conversation out with – I’m interested in buying a list type of email.
 They’ll respond back wanting to sell you 5,000 and up, but I always start out with a much smaller number.
 This is because it’s cheaper, and you can easily tell the quality of the list within a few hundred emails.
 You should be able to get emails anywhere from $.05 to $.20 per email.
-I start with 1000, because I can’t usually get this for $100 or $200.
-Pretty low risk threshold to test a market segment.
+I start with 1000 because I can’t usually get this for $100 or $200.
+Pretty low-risk threshold to test a market segment.

 You’ve got your list.
 Now what?